mtanghu/LEAP/README.md

+My Drive

 # Additive Attention Is All You Need?
 This curiosity project adapts [Fastformer: Additive attention can be all you need](https://arxiv.org/abs/2108.09084) by Wu et al. (2021) for causal language modeling.
 Code loosely adapted from the [original authors' fastformer code](https://github.com/wuch15/Fastformer) though virtually all parts of the code have been rewritten.
 Note that this project is somewhat unique as most Linear Attention mechanisms cannot be used for parallel decoder language modeling (see Eleuther comments on ["Have you considered more efficient architectures or methods?](https://www.eleuther.ai/faq/)).
-Also as per the original paper, the models considered in this repo do run faster than a standard Transformer (like GPT2) with the same layer #s and layer sizes (which is not the case with other forms of sparse linear attention).
+Also as per the original paper, the models considered in this repo do run faster than a standard Transformer when run with the same # of layers and layer sizes (which is not the case with other forms of sparse linear attention).

 This README will summarize Additive Attention and annotate a number of its details, then show an unique connection to [Transformers are RNNs](https://arxiv.org/pdf/2006.16236.pdf) by Katharpoulos et al. (2020) in the linearization process/math as well as preliminary results which show that Additive Attention is potentially comparable to full attention (though only on small scales so far), and there is room for development!